INKPTR-STUDIO/MCU-BusBase/EN/IIC.md

 # 1. Physical Bus
-The IIC bus has two lines:
+The IIC has two physical bus lines:
-<br>(1) Clock line SCL
+<br>(1) Clock line SCL: Clock signal provided by master
-<br>(2) Data line SDA
+<br>(2) Data line SDA: Data exchange and command transmission are clock-synchronized.
+<br>Both SCL and SDA on the master are in open-drain mode.
+It is recommended to add pull-up resistors on both lines to stabilize the high level when the pins are released, and to limit the current flowing into the chip with an appropriate resistance value.
+(In typical 3.3V-5V applications, a 4.7kΩ resistor is recommended.)
 <br>Multiple slave devices are connected in parallel on the bus.
+Normally, the master sends a slave address to select a specific device.
+Only the addressed slave responds; others ignore the bus.
-For SCL, in most applications, the slave does not actively control SCL, but the IIC specification allows the slave to pull SCL low to make the master wait.
+<br>For SCL, in most applications, the slave does not actively control SCL, but the IIC specification allows the slave to pull SCL low to make the master wait.
 This article does not discuss that; thus, the slave is always in a high-impedance state, and only the master provides a synchronization signal to each slave by sending low-level pulses.
-For SDA, the transmitting side can either pull the line low or release it to a high level through high impedance, while the receiving side maintains a high-impedance state to read the level.
+<br>For SDA, the transmitting side can either pull the line low or release it to a high level through high impedance, while the receiving side maintains a high-impedance state to read the level.
 Therefore, SCL carries only a unidirectional signal from the master, while SDA carries a bidirectional signal.
-<br>Both SCL and SDA are open-drain structures.
-It is recommended to add pull-up resistors on both lines to stabilize the high level when the pins are released, and to limit the current flowing into the chip with an appropriate resistance value.
-(In typical 3.3V-5V applications, a 4.7kΩ resistor is recommended.)
 <br>![IIC_Bus](https://github.com/INKPTR-STUDIO/MCU-BusBase/blob/main/Images/IIC_Bus.png)
 <br><br><br>